-The combination of everything going on in my business and my personal life, made running the day-to-day of the business even more difficult.
-As a result, the more stressed out I got, the more I drank.
-I remember taking vacations to work on my business and regroup, and I wouldn’t drink because I was happy.
-But then I’d come home and repeat the cycle.
-I felt like I couldn’t focus on what I needed to do.
+The combination of pressures inside and outside the business made running the day-to-day even more difficult.
+As a result, I got more stressed out and started leaning on unhealthy habits, like drinking too much.
+I remember taking vacations where I’d work on my business and regroup, and I wouldn’t drink because I was happy.
+But then I’d come home and fall right back into the habit.
+I felt like I couldn’t focus on what I truly needed to do.
 I was getting in my own way and I wanted things to change.
 I needed new strategies for my business.

-My coach, Rachel Clark, changed everything.
-She told me that I need to keep going, that I needed to keep growing and couldn’t be stagnant.
-After that, I really started focusing on the business, growing as an individual and not accepting less than what I wanted from anybody at work or in my life.
+My Coach, Rachel Clark, changed everything.
+She told me that I needed to keep growing and couldn’t be stagnant.
+After that, I really started focusing on the business, growing as an individual and not accepting less than what I needed from anybody, either at work or in my life.
 Most importantly, I learned ways to let go of the business, escape the day-to-day, and become more of a leader.

 Luke Spicer is a really good example of an Entrepreneur, leading a few different businesses.
 He isn't perfect and is a perfect model.
 I am so impressed with his resiliency, fire, intention and hard work.
 He sees his successes and recognizes the growth he still has to do.Rachel Clark